 Today, the broader Michigan Central ecosystem houses more than 240 companies and 2,000 professionals, including startups supported by the venture platform Newlab, established firms, universities, nonprofits and public agencies.
 Founding partners include Ford, Google, the State of Michigan, the City of Detroit and Henry Ford Health, among others.

-More Than Coworking — A Growth Engine
+3. More Than Coworking — A Growth Engine

 The Mezz is positioned not just as a workspace but as an entry point into Michigan Central’s innovation economy.
-Membership packages offer flexibility tailored to solo founders and large teams alike, with options for dedicated desks, private offices, lab and manufacturing access, and opportunities to co-develop training or community initiatives.
+Accordingly, membership packages offer flexibility tailored to solo founders and large teams alike, with options for dedicated desks, private offices, lab and manufacturing access, and opportunities to co-develop training or community initiatives.

 In addition to workspace, members will benefit from Michigan Central’s broader programming, including workshops, investor events, tech showcases and workforce training opportunities.
 The district also features product development labs, manufacturing space, testing zones and community-oriented experiences designed to keep Detroit at the forefront of technological advancement.

-Local entrepreneur Johnnie Turnage, whose Black Tech Saturdays cohort will be among the first groups using the space, described the move as a major credibility boost for founders seeking growth opportunities.
+Meanwhile, local entrepreneur Johnnie Turnage, whose Black Tech Saturdays cohort will be among the first groups using the space, described the move as a major credibility boost for founders seeking growth opportunities.
 “When you’re building fast, having Michigan Central as a backdrop and partner gives you credibility to deploy pilots and secure partnerships,” Turnage said in recent coverage.

-Construction of the Mezz is now underway, with doors expected to open to members in April.
+Currently, construction of the Mezz is now underway, with doors expected to open to members in April.
 Interested applicants can apply through Michigan Central’s website.